dotnet/docs/docs/csharp/structs.md

 ---

 # Structs
-A struct is a value type.
+A *struct* is a value type.
 When a struct is created, the variable to which the struct is assigned holds the struct's actual data.
 When the struct is assigned to a new variable, it is copied.
 The new variable and the original variable therefore contain two separate copies of the same data.
 Changes made to one copy do not affect the other copy.

-Value types derive from @System.ValueType, which derives from @System.Object.
-Types that derive from @System.ValueType have special behavior in the CLR.
 Value type variables directly contain their values, which means that the memory is allocated inline in whatever context the variable is declared.
 There is no separate heap allocation or garbage collection overhead for value-type variables.

 There are two categories of value types: [struct](https://msdn.microsoft.com/en-us/library/ah19swz4.aspx) and [enum](https://msdn.microsoft.com/en-us/library/sbbt4032.aspx).